Automattic/wordpress-activitypub/readme.txt

 = Next =

+* Compatibility: allow deactivating blocks registered by the plugin.
 * Compatibility: avoid Fatal Errors when using ClassicPress.
 * Fixed: fix a typo in a hook name.